moizBhai97/moizBhai97/README.md

 ### Hi there I am Moiz Akhtar👋

-A passionate Software Engineer with experience in developing management systems.
+A passionate Software Engineering Student with experience in developing management systems.

 - 🎓 I'm a Software Engineer UnderGrad at FAST NATIONAL UNIVERSITY, expecting to graduate in 2025
 - 🔭 I’m currently working on a Health management system